 This code temporarily cancels work coordinate offsets and uses the machine coordinate system.
+This code will also ignore tool offsets.
 In the machine coordinate system, the zero point for each axis is the position where the machine goes when a Zero Return is performed.
 G53 will revert to this system for the block in which it is commanded.